 If you are ever looking to modify a soup recipe to turn it into a complete meal, try adding in more vegetables (spinach, kale, frozen broccoli, mixed frozen vegetables, and chopped carrots, parsnips or celery are great options).
 You can also add whole grain pasta, brown rice, or barley to add a high-fibre grain as well as chickpeas, lentils, beans, or chicken for extra protein to keep you satiated.

 You can store this soup in the fridge for up to 4 days.
 Better yet, you can freeze it for about 1-2 months to keep on hand for those hectic days when you need a delicious meal in a pinch and don’t have time to cook.
+Try storing it in fridge/freezer-safe containers like this one!
+If you want to take it on the go, bring it with you in an insulated food jar like this one!
 As I said earlier, this is an awesome budget-friendly, simple, quick meal prep recipe.

-Here’s what you’ll need to make this lemon tahini chickpea soup:
+Here’s what you’ll need to make this Lemon Chickpea Vegetable Orzo Soup:

 - Olive oil